“Heroes are born every day

 You know the answer to this one. 😀

 There is a Process and order to businesses and building a business so you don’t have to advertise or use PR schemes to convince clients to come to you.
-These techniques very rarely work today in a post-industrial America.
+This approach hardly ever works and usually leads to a pricing war.
+These tactics rarely work today in America.
 We are in the digital age.
-Advertising and PR are chesper than ever before.
+Advertising and PR are cheaper to get than ever before.

-If you survey (research) the client ecology and brand (place brain tattoos) directly into their skulls of why you do what you do, they come to you through recommendations and a fantastic use of word-of-mouth.
+If you survey (research) the client ecology and brand (place brain tattoos) directly into their skulls of why you do what you do, they come to you through recommendations and a fantastic use of skilled word-of-mouth campaign.

 Today’s media ecology, particularly in social media, has driven a $72,000 full page insertion in Playboy into something tangible that can be done for pennies on the dollar on Facebook, Twitter and Instagram.